English rib stitch

 - ❗ Consumes much more yarn (even +30/40%)

-🧥 Where it's used
+🧥 Where it is used

 - Premium scarves (absolute top)